satyaborg/pytorch-template/README.md

 # pytorch-template
-A standard template for any PyTorch project.
+A standard template for any PyTorch project 🔥
+Includes boilerplate code for: training, evaluation, transformation, model checkpointing etc.

 ### Getting started
 Use `config.yaml` for constants or global variables in general.